YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 YottaDB, the function wraps `ydb_exit()`_ so that any further calls to YottaDB return a CALLINAFTEREXIT` error.

-Typical processes will not need to call :code:`Exit()` because normal process termination closes databases cleanly.
-However, a process that has completed its use of YottaDB, but intends to continue with other work for some non-trivial period of time, should call :code:`Exit()`.
+Although in theory typical processes should not need to call :code:`Exit()` because normal process termination should close databases cleanly, in practice thread shutdown may not always ensure that databases are closed cleanly.
+So, application code should invoke :code:`Exit()` prior to process exit, or when an application intends to continue with other work beyond use of YottaDB.

 See also `Go ForkExec()`_.